 - Assam smoked oolong: This tea is smoked over open flames, and also made following Chinese methods.

 - Zealong: Grown not far from Hamilton, New Zealand.

 Such is the enormous diversity of oolong, the tea is not only sorted into different types but also into different categories.
 Some of the most notable groupings of oolong tea include monkey picked and milk oolong tea.

 Discovered in the 18th century in Fujian province, monkey picked derives its name from a folk tale which claims that monkeys, native to the mountainous region were trained by local monks to pick the tea from the highest branches.

-The term later evolved to mean tea of the very highest quality, as in Tie Guan Yin.
+The term later evolved to mean tea of the very highest quality.
 Monkey picked teas are considered to be among the most authentic oolong teas.
 It is still produced on a small scale and is prepared by traditional family tea handlers.

 Milk oolong has gained popularity as one of the most delicious oolong teas.
 That is thanks to its light yet flavorful taste.
 One of the most famous tea in this category is the Jin Xuan oolong which originates from Taiwan.